 parent playfully holding child upside down during a documentary family photography session

-Children don’t need to be corrected in order to be photographed well.
-They don’t need to be coaxed into smiling or reminded to behave for an image to matter.
-The right photographer adapts the experience instead of trying to manage the child.
+They don’t need to be coaxed into smiling or reminded to behave.
+If you know your child may not respond well to being “managed,” then the right photographer for you is someone who is able to adapt the experience in the moment.
 When that happens, photos stop feeling like a test your family has to pass.
-They become a record of how things actually felt.

 Choosing a photographer who values ease, patience, and flexibility can change everything!
 Not just the images you receive, but the memory of being photographed in the first place.